SUSEdoc/susedoc.github.io/README.md

 * **GitHub Pages** serves the documents built by CI.
   It employs a server cache and uses a CDN (content delivery network).
-  It usually takes around 2-5 minutes after Travis is finished before you see the build results.
+  It usually takes around 2-5 minutes after CI is finished before you see the build results.

 * **Your browser** has a local cache.
   This may lead to you being shown outdated content.